-Controlled Substances and Alcohol Testing
+Drug and Alcohol Testing

-The covered employee may be tested for controlled substances at any time during his/her work day, except pre-employment, and alcohol testing will be conducted just before, during or just after performing safety-sensitive functions.
+The covered employee may be subject to drug testing at any time during his/her work day, except preemployment, and alcohol testing will be conducted just before, during or just after performing safety-sensitive functions.

-In addition, any covered employee who receives a negative dilute controlled substances test result will be required to submit a second test.
+In addition, any covered employee who receives a negative dilute test result will be required to submit a second test.
 Once notified the applicant/covered employee must proceed immediately to the collection site.
 Should this second test result in a negative dilute result, the test will be considered a negative and no additional testing will be required unless directed to do so by the MRO.